Power to Petites: Thru-Hiking Tips for Small Women

 Here’s the good news

 In his book Short: Walking Tall When You are Not Tall at All, John Schwartz of The New York Times says that we have some decided advantages:

 1. We are less injury-prone (less distance to fall).
 2020 update: this information proves to not be always true.
 See my post “And that’s how she got off trail.”

 2. We tend to build character early and often because back in school we couldn’t physically lord it over people.
 We have to be socially astute and pay attention to nuances in groups, because we aren’t used to depending on our stature to gain respect.

 3. We look younger, well into older age!
 Many actors are short and can play a variety of ages of characters.

 4. And we live longer!
 Who knew?
 Look it up.

-5. We make very happy little thru-hikers, even if people do refer to us sometimes as hobbits.
+5. We make very happy little hikers, even if we do sometimes have to stand on our toes in photos.